 Click here for a list of transplant centers participating in the Advanced Donation Program.

 Click here if you are a holder of an ADP Certificate or ADP Voucher.

 The CHIP program helps patients without donors who are either children or are disadvantaged because they are sensitized.
 Member centers that evaluate Good Samaritan donors and start have the ability to end chains at their centers and get patients transplanted who do not have a living donor.
 Below is the CHIP program description.

-Medicaid and MediCal patients are typically disadvantaged in paired exchange because these insurance programs will generally not pay for out of state physician's fees which will block matches with out of state donors.
-The best opportunity for Medicaid/MediCal patients is to convert their insurance to Medicare.
-NKR Member Center should be able to assist patients with the conversion to Medicare.
+Medicaid and Medi-Cal patients are typically disadvantaged in paired exchange because these insurance programs will generally not pay for out of state physician's fees which will block matches with out of state donors.
+The best opportunity for Medicaid/Medi-Cal patients is to convert their insurance to Medicare.
+NKR Member Centers should be able to assist patients with the conversion to Medicare.